 Fire Risk Consultants Pty Ltd ('FRC') was originally engaged by Bookaar Renewables Pty Ltd (the 'Proponent') to provide a Bushfire Risk Assessment and Mitigation Plan ('BMP').
 The BMP in line with the then current CFA Guidelines for Renewable Energy Installations, V2, March 2019 supported a Planning Permit application for the Bookaar Solar Energy Facility in November 2020.
-Following the release by CFA of their updated Design Guidelines and Model Requirements: Renewable Energy Facilities 2022 (CFA Guideline).
+CFA released their updated Design Guidelines and Model Requirements: Renewable Energy Facilities 2022 (CFA Guideline) in early 2022.
 In response to the changes within the CFA Guideline, this report has been updated to a Risk Management Plan (RMP) as outlined within section 5.2 of the CFA Guideline.